Goodman-lab/Diamond_energy/README.md

 # Release Notes

-*Italic*Diamond Energy is an algorithm developed in Python 3.6+ and RDKit environment for conducting systematic conformational searches of molecules.
+*Diamond Energy* is an algorithm developed in Python 3.6+ and RDKit environment for conducting systematic conformational searches of molecules.

 The algorithm operates in a series of steps: